samedicorp/dude/README.md

     names.json      An index that maps from a product name to the corresponding type identifier. ids.json        An index that maps from a product id to the corresponding type identifier.
 ```
-(* _yes, this absolutely could have been any word at all, as long as it began with "E" and enabled the cheesy acronym_)